 What Are Romeritos?

-Romeritos fall into the category of what Mexicans call quelites, edible plants that often spring up voluntarily - weed-like - in traditional agricultural fields.
-These tender, leafy greens were historically an important source of nutrients for Mexican farming families at the beginning of each growing season, while the cultivated crops such as corn and beans were not yet ready for harvest.
+Romeritos fall into the category of what Mexicans call quelites, from the Náhuatl quilitl, which are edible plants or vegetables.
+They often spring up in agricultural fields in a weed-like manner.
+These tender leafy-greens have been an important source of nutrients for Mexican farming families at the beginning of each growing season when the cultivated crops such as corn and beans are not yet ready for harvest.
 Some quelites can be eaten raw, while others, like romeritos, need to be cooked.

-Where Can I Find Romeritos?
+Where to Find Romeritos?

 Outside of Mexico, romeritos can occasionally be found in areas of large Mexican populations (especially the southwestern United States), but most of us probably won't have easy access to this delicious leafy green.
 Fortunately, spinach has a similar flavor, color, and texture, so we can still enjoy traditional romerito recipes by substituting fresh baby spinach for the original ingredient.